spark-engine-ai/ChatWeb/README.md

   - etc.

 - **Future Features:**
-  - Mix and match JS/TS, UI kits, and frameworks based on arguments.
+  - Mix and match JS/TS, UI kits, and frameworks. ✓
   - A component library for AI to select from prop-based components.
-  - More modular configurations and custom config options.
+  - More modular configurations and custom config options. ✓
   - Ability to navigate and create subfolders.
   - API building support.
-  - Detect and iterate on project frameworks of existing projects.
+  - Detect and iterate existing projects.
   - SVG and PNG library plugins via Pexels and other royalty free image APIs
   - DALLE 3 image creation